 Gourley went to West Virginia as a utility player, but had a very good year and earned regular playing time.
 He divided his time between first and right, and played a small number of games each at second, third, left and center.
 At the plate, his walk and K rates remained nearly identical to the previous year, but he hit the ball with much more authority.
 He struggled against LHPs, with only a .638 OPS.
 Gourley showed surprising speed on the bases.

 A breakout season from a player who’s struggled for several years in the low minors doesn’t generally mean the player has suddenly become a legitimate prospect.
 The Pirates saw this recently with Wes Freeman.
-Gourley should be at Bradenton next year, playing wherever needed.
+Gourley will be at Bradenton in 2014, playing wherever needed.